bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 56°
+- 59°
-- overcast clouds
+- broken clouds
-- 76% humidity
+- 71% humidity
-- 1 mph wind
+- 3 mph wind
 - 0.03 inches of precipitation in the past 24 hours

 ## Temperature History